devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 #module c99-standard.md C99 standard
 in full on this.
 The following section covers all the integer conversions we went through above.
-The below mentioned "implementation-defined signal" might be to print an error and exit, for example.
+The below mentioned *implementation-defined signal* might be to print an error and exit, for example.

 ```